TreadSoftly/Projects/NmapScannerREADME.md

-# nmap_iSpy - Network Scanning Made Simple
+# :mag: nmap_iSpy - Network Scanning Made Simple :computer:

-`nmap_iSpy` is a cutting-edge Bash script that integrates with `nmap` to conduct customized and automated network scans.
+`nmap_iSpy` is a cutting-edge Bash script that integrates with [`nmap`](https://github.com/nmap/nmap) to conduct customized and automated network scans.
 Designed for security experts, system administrators, and developers, this tool offers a rich set of features tailored to meet diverse scanning needs.

 ## Table of Contents